amyznikov/qlidarview/gui/README.md

-This is qlidariew GUI widgets library which implements some Qt GUI widgets appropriate for use in QT GUI apps.
+This is qlidarview GUI widgets library which implements some Qt GUI widgets appropriate for use in QT GUI apps.
 Intended for use with apps/qlidarview application.